Simple, Satisfying Granola

 - Preheat the oven to 325°F.

-- Mix together the oats, nuts, and seeds (and coconut flakes if using) in a large mixing bowl.
+- Mix together the flaked oats or other flaked grains, nuts, and seeds (and coconut flakes if using) in a large mixing bowl.

 - In a separate mixing bowl, combine the oil, maple syrup or honey, vanilla, salt, and cinnamon and stir until well-blended.